CaesarNeRF: Calibrated Semantic Representation for Few-shot Generalizable Neural Rendering: Introduction

 We present CaesarNeRF, a method that advances the generalizability of NeRF by incorporating calibrated semantic representation.
 This enables rendering from novel viewpoints using as few as one input reference view, as depicted in Figure~\ref{fig:teaser}.
 Our approach combines semantic scene-level representation with per-pixel features, enhancing consistency across different views of the same scene.
 The encoder-generated scene-level representations capture both semantic features and biases linked to specific camera poses.
 When reference views are limited, these biases can introduce uncertainty in the rendered images.
 To counter this, CaesarNeRF integrates camera pose transformations into the semantic representation, {hence the term \emph{calibrated}}.
 By isolating pose-specific information from the scene-level representation, our model harmonizes features across input views, mitigating view-specific biases and, in turn, reducing ambiguity.
 In addition, CaesarNeRF introduces a sequential refinement process, which equips the model with varying levels of detail needed to enhance the semantic features.
-Extensive experiments on datasets such as LLFF~\cite{mildenhall2019local}, Shiny~\cite{wizadwongsa2021nex}, mip-NeRF 360~\cite{barron2022mip}, and the newly released MVImgNet~\cite{yu2023mvimgnet} demonstrate that CaesarNeRF outperforms current state-of-the-art methods, proving effective in generalizable settings with as few as one reference view.
+Extensive experiments on datasets such as LLFF~\cite{mildenhall2019local}, Shiny~\cite{wizadwongsa2021nex}, mip-NeRF 360~\cite{barron2022mip}, and the newly released MVImgNet~\cite{yu2023mvimgnet} demonstrate that CaesarNeRF outperforms current state-of-the-art methods with limited reference views available, proving effective in generalizable settings with as few as one reference view.
+The project can be found \href{https://haidongz-usc.github.io/project/caesarnerf}{here}.

 In summary, our contributions are as follows: \begin{itemize} \item We introduce CaesarNeRF, which utilizes scene-level calibrated semantic representation to achieve few-shot, generalizable neural rendering.
 This innovation leads to coherent and high-quality renderings.